MikeBeaulieu/MikeBeaulieu.github.io/_statusupdates/2016-05-06-Landing-Page.md

 title: eApproval Landing Page
 status: active
 type: Project
-summary: We had a phone conversation with Lee.
-DevFacto is proposing a solution as well and we'll be meeting with Chris on Friday May 13.
+summary: We have received a proposal from DevFacto.
+I'll be meeting with the team to discuss the project and get feedback.
-updated: 2016-05-13 9:25:00
+updated: 2016-05-20 9:25:00
 ---